Why You Should Teach Your Children Sudoku

 Building thinking skills

-In truth, the process of solving a Sudoku puzzle can be tricky at first.
+In truth, the process of solving an Easy Sudoku puzzle can be tricky at first.
 However, it builds thinking as the brain starts looking for solutions on its own.
 As the game grows, your child understands more of the right patterns to follow with the game and builds the ability to think independently.